osiris-cloud/osiris-cloud/docs/api/namespace.md

 Parameters

-- `nsid` (str, optional): The id of the namespace to get.
+- `nsid` (string, optional): The id of the namespace to get.
 If not provided, all namespaces the user is part of will be returned.
 Using `default` as nsid will return the default namespace.

 Sample Request: